Kamenjak National Park: everything you need to know

 The crystal-clear waters of the Adriatic Sea provide the perfect setting for exploring the underwater world, while the many hidden coves and secluded beaches offer peaceful and tranquil spots for swimming and sunbathing.
 If you’re feeling adventurous, you can also try rock climbing on the cliffs and boulders that dot the coastline, or take a guided tour of the area’s caves and sinkholes.

 How to get to Kamenjak National Park

-You can reach Kamenjak National Park near Pula from the village of Premantura – just follow signs to Cape Kamenjak if you’re driving.
-You only have to pay the 35 Kunas entrance fee to get in if you’re travelling in by car; if you cycle in or go on foot or by boat, it’s free.
+If you want to reach Kamenjak National Park Premantura, just follow signs to Cape Kamenjak if you’re driving.
+You only have to pay the 5,30 EUR entrance feeto get in if you’re travelling in by car; if you cycle in or go on foot or by boat, it’s free.
 You can get a bus directly from Pula, but if you drive, you’ll find designated car parks at various points around the park.

 It’s worth noting that there are two entrances, and if you’re entering at the Rupine entrance you’ll need a pre-paid ticket to drive in; you can buy tickets either at the Parendine entrance or from local tourism agencies.
 The entrances are open from 7 am until 9 pm, with the park closing at 10 pm.
 For more information, visit the Kamenjak National Park website.